techfundoffice/ghl-marketplace-app-template/replit.md

 ## Overview
 This is a GoHighLevel (GHL) Marketplace App template that demonstrates how to build an integrated application with the GHL API.
 The project includes both backend API functionality and a Vue.js frontend interface with a professional dashboard, settings pages, and a Yelp Scraper for building a database of competitor reviewers.

-**Current Status**: Fully configured and running on Replit with Dashboard, Settings, Yelp Scraper, and Reviewers Database pages
+**Current Status**: Fully configured and running on Replit with Dashboard, Settings (GHL-themed), Yelp Scraper, and Reviewers Database pages
-**Last Updated**: December 17, 2025
+**Last Updated**: December 19, 2025

 ## Project Architecture